 Massachusetts is a densely populated state with a well-educated population, comparatively high income levels, and a relatively diversified economy.
 While the total population of Massachusetts has remained fairly stable in the last twenty-five years, significant changes have occurred in the age distribution of the population: dramatic growth in residents between the ages of 20 and 44 since 1980 is expected to lead to a population distributed more heavily in the 65 and over age group in the next twenty-five years.
 Just as the working-age population has increased, income levels in Massachusetts since 1980 have grown significantly more than the national average, and a variety of measures of income show that Massachusetts residents have significantly higher amounts of annual income than the national average.
-These higher levels of income have been accompanied by a consistently lower poverty rate and, with the exception of the recession of the early 1990s and a seventeen month stretch in 2006 and 2007, considerably lower unemployment rates in Massachusetts than in the United States since 1980.
-While the state unemployment rate dropped to 8.8 percent in November 2009, the state has seen a slower rise in unemployment than the nation as a whole.
+These higher levels of income have been accompanied by a consistently lower poverty rate and with the exception of the recession of the early 1990s and a seventeen month stretch between 2006 and 2007, considerably lower unemployment rates in Massachusetts than in the United States since 1980.
+While the state unemployment rate fell to 9.2 percent in May 2010, the state has seen a slower rise in unemployment than the nation as a whole.
+In 2008, Massachusetts was ranked second in the U.S. according to the American Human Development Index, modeled after the United Nations Human Development Index, which compares health, income and education outcomes.